puttzy/presentation-micronaut-gcp-end-to-end/readme.md

 > mn create-app com.putt.example.micronaut.gdg --features file-watch -i

-This will create a project with a single controller and matching test class inside of the current directory  (> -i flag)
+This will create a project with a single controller and matching test class inside of the current directory.
+The  `-i flag` will create the project inside the current directory, while the `--features file-watch` enables the continuous refresh capabilities

 demo using the continuous
-file-watch for automatic updates when running locally.  _See [File Watch and Server Restart](https://docs.micronaut.io/latest/guide/index.html#types) section of the main getting started guide or [17.5.1 Automatic Restart](https://docs.micronaut.io/latest/guide/index.html#reloading) for more in depth details about the continuous file watch._
+file-watch for automatic updates when running locally.
+See [File Watch and Server Restart](https://docs.micronaut.io/latest/guide/index.html#types) section of the main getting started guide or [17.5.1 Automatic Restart](https://docs.micronaut.io/latest/guide/index.html#reloading) for more in depth details about the continuous file watch._

 The